 Here are some issues you could discuss with the Business Manager:

 The School Business Manager will be able to tell you about your school's energy tariff.
 The school is likely to be charged a rate per kWh, so the energy bill increases as the school uses more electricity and gas, and a standing charge per day, which they must pay regardless of whether they use any gas or electricity.
-Can you calculate the school's energy bill for the last 2 weeks for which you have data on the Energy Sparks site?
+Work with the Business Manager to add the school's actual tariffs to Energy Sparks to improve the cost information on the more detailed cost pages.
+You can ask the Business Manager to add the school's tariffs at Manage School - Manage tariffs.

 Different energy companies charge different rates.
 Can you find out how often the Business Manager checks to see if the school is on the best rate?